elitegoliath/agile-for-defense-angular-samples/README.md

     * change of class or style on elements

 ### Application Design:
-Load a list of items from a json file and display them.
+Load a list of items and display them.
 Each item can be starred using an icon that will change style when starred.
 Each item will have details that can be displayed when a show/hide button/icon/link is clicked.
-The list will have a search box that allows the user to filter items displayed in the list by title.

 ### Sources:
 * https://scotch.io/tutorials/why-you-shouldnt-be-scared-of-typescript